-sports nutrition A specialty area of study and practice within the field body and exercise science.
+human body and exercise science.
 Sports nutrition can be defined as the application of nutrition knowledge to a practical daily eating plan focused on providing the fuel for physical activity, facilitating the repair and rebuilding process following hard physical work, and optimizing athletic performance in competitive events, while also promoting overall health and wellness.
 The area of sports nutrition is often thought to be reserved only for "athletes," which insinuates the inclusion of only those individuals who are performing at the elite level.
 In this text, the term athlete refers to any individual who is regularly active, ranging from the fitness enthusiast to the competitive amateur or professional.
 Differences may exist in specific nutrient needs along this designated spectrum of athletes, creating the exciting challenge of individualizing sports nutrition plans.

-Sports nutrition is a specialization within the field of nutrition that partners closely with the study of the human gaining the performance edge 🤼 ing and dietary habits are reliant on each other to produce optimal performance.
+To fully understand and subsequently apply sports nutrition concepts, professionals instructing athletes on proper eating strategies first need to have a command of general nutrition as well as exercise science.
+The second step is to gain the knowledge of how nutrition and exercise science are intertwined, understanding that physical training and dietary habits are reliant on each other to produce optimal performance.
 The final step can be considered one of the most critical-the practical application of sports nutrition knowledge to individual athletes participating in a sport or physical activity.